 Fangs, Feathers, and Fins: Sacred Creatures in Ancient American Art

-Since the dawn of time, humankind has been fascinated with animals, which play significant roles in religion and society throughout the ancient world.
-Come explore the symbolic meanings in this collection of creatures from the MFAH’s ancient Americas collections.
+Since the dawn of time, people have been fascinated by animals, which played significant roles in religion and society throughout the ancient world.
+Come explore the symbolic meanings of remarkable creatures from the Museum's Pre-Columbian collection.

 Monet and the Seine: Impressions of a River